 Spices and Herbs: Marinate the chicken with salt, red peppers, cumin powder, coriander powder, garam masala, chaat masala, garlic, and ginger powder.
 Chopped onion, green chilies, and freshly chopped coriander are used to add a perfect taste to the marinated chicken.

-Flour: Main is the gram flour.
-Basically, It's a chickpea flour known as besan used as the main ingredient of pakora coating.
-Used corn flour and rice flour to add extra crispiness to fried chicken.
+Gram Flour: It's a chickpea flour known as besan used as the main ingredient of pakora batter.
+Used corn flour and rice flour to add extra crispiness to pakoras.

 Oil For Frying: Use any sunflower or vegetable oil for frying.